-TELOS U (Young adult female and males who are aging out of other programs and still need structure while working toward independent living)
+For young adult female and males who are aging out of other programs and still need structure while working toward independent living.
+Telos U campus is specialized for young adults transitioning to higher levels of freedom and responsibility and are wrapped with premium help and clinical support.

 As students seek independence, responsibility and growth, Telos U (also the name of the campus) is the next step for co-ed students who can live and operate with less structure.
 Telos U is the largest population on campus and provides higher levels of freedom and responsibility.
 As trust is earned toward independence, the students freely and quickly receive it.
 They are provided skilled Life Coaches and therapists who specialize in young adults.
 This co-ed service is a healthy environment for students working toward full independence to excel.